Angola

 Rooms with two beds may not be available at all accommodations.

-Maximum group size 9 participants with two leaders.
+Maximum group size nine with two leaders.